GK2103/GK2103.github.io/README.md

 ##### Methodology:

 The project introduces a mobile fitness app with educational features, goal setting, and tracking, as upon research they had shown promising user engagement results (Consagoustech, 2023).
-The App was implemented using Android Studios where XML was used for the Front End.
-The Backend used was mainly java for the functionality of the app and SQL for the database.
+I implemented the app using Android Studios where XML was used for the Front End and for the Backend I mainly used java for the functionality of the app and SQL for the database.

 Weight Less included many features: